aurelienmaury/galaxie/playbooks/roles/sqmail-server/README.md

 run_log script:
 - Value "/var/log" have been replace by "{{ glx_multilog_dir }}"
 - Value "/var/log" inside "conf-log" file have been replace by {{ glx_multilog_dir }}
-- Value "nofiles" it make reference to nofiles group have been replace by {{ glx_sqmail_groups.nofiles.gname }}, "conf-ids" and "conf-group" use the same methode then the log script recive consitent information.
+- Value "nofiles" it make reference to nofiles group have been replace by {{ glx_sqmail_groups.nofiles.gname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.
-- Value "qmaill" it make reference to sqmail Log user have been replace by {{ glx_sqmail_ids.qmaill.uname }}, "conf-ids" and "conf-group" use the same methode then the log script recive consitent information.
+- Value "qmaill" it make reference to sqmail Log user have been replace by {{ glx_sqmail_ids.qmaill.uname }}, "conf-ids", "conf-users" and  "conf-groups" use the same method then the log script recive consitent informations.
 todo: Reference to "multilog" group , it make reference to daemontools group name should be dynamic; actually Galaxie design use daemontools Debian package but soon, daemontools will be dedicated to s/qmail, then the multilog username or UID will be under s/qmail control.

 run_pop3d script: